Automatik/MultiLevelAdapter/README.md

 ## Basic Usage
 Your item's class needs to have an `id` to uniquely identify the item in the list and to pass the parent's instance in the constructor.
 If the parent is null the item is considered as a top-level item (level = 1).
 The parent doesn't need to have all the fields complete but only the id field.
 The id field is used when adding the item to the list.
+You don't need to manually edit or set the fields `children`, `isCollapsed` and `level`.
+They are used internally in the `addItemTask`.

 The most straightforward way to use this library is by first extending your item's class (used in your list) with `AbstractMultiLevelItem`.
 The `MyItem` class has the id's type as `long`.
 ```java